isomerpages/moe-northbrookssec/_northbrooks-experience/Learning for Life(Outdoor Edu)/Environment.md

 *   All secondary two students go through a land-based coastal clean up with emphasis on environmental conservation and knowledge of biodiversity.
 *   All secondary three students go through a half-day kayaking activity while cleaning up the waterways and learning about the mangrove ecosystem.

-**Kayak and Clean:** A programme where students participate in kayaking along our coasts and cleaning up the waterways.
+<b>Kayak and Clean:</b> A programme where students participate in kayaking along our coasts and cleaning up the waterways.
 This allows our students to contribute to the immediate community in Sembawang and Seletar Island.
 ![](/images/Environment.png)
 ![](/images/Environment2.png)

-**Blue Ripple:** A programme where students participate in cleaning up the beach and learning about how human pollution can adversely affect our biodiversity.
+<b>Blue Ripple:</b> A programme where students participate in cleaning up the beach and learning about how human pollution can adversely affect our biodiversity.
 In it, our students also helped to release trapped animals too!

 ![](/images/Environment3.png)